 Extraction produces structured data.
 What you do with that data next determines whether your bordereau workflow actually scales or just moves the bottleneck downstream.

 The post-extraction workflow has four stages: validation, cross-bordereau reconciliation, multi-MGA normalization, and loading into downstream systems.
-Each stage compounds the value of the one before it, and each becomes dramatically faster when the extraction output is consistent and machine-readable from the start.
+Consistent, machine-readable output makes each stage easier to run and audit.

 Programmatic Validation Rules